Marco Compagnoni (Chair)

 Sarah Elson is an American art historian and collector with professional expertise as an adviser to private and corporate collections.
 A strong advocate for emerging artists, in 2014 she founded Launch Pad, a commissioning series open to the public by appointment and conducted from her home, that serves as a platform for artists who have never exhibited in the UK.
 She established an International Artist Residency at Princeton University where she serves on the Advisory Council of the museum, and a fellowship for UK-based craft artists at Penland School of Crafts in North Carolina, where she serves on the board.
 She is also a Trustee of Bow Arts Trust in London.
 Sarah chaired the Contemporary Art Society’s annual fundraiser Material Worlds in 2011 and Leap! in 2012.

-In 2013, following her move to London, she was appointed to the board of the Irish Museum of Modern Art (IMMA) where she currently chairs the Finance Committee.
+In 2013, following her move to London, she was appointed to the board of the Irish Museum of Modern Art (IMMA).
+She is the Chair of the Insead Alumni Fund and is a member of the board of Insead.
 Her main areas of expertise/interest are development, governance and strategy.
 She has been a lifelong collector of art with a particular interest in sculpture.
 She and her family are now based between London and Marlborough, Wiltshire where they run a showjumping yard.

 Béatrice Lupton taught French at Dulwich College and Westminster School for 18 years.
 She was a member of the Education Advisory Board at Dulwich Picture Gallery for many years and has strongly supported the Department’s award-winning learning programmes.
 The unique Artmobile at the gallery was the result of James and Béatrice Lupton’s gift.